 The Instructor teaches you how to use the currently selected tool.
 To turn on the Instructor, shown here,

-select Window > Instructor on the menu bar
+select Window > Instructor

 , or click the question mark icon in the status bar.
 Here’s what the Instructor has to offer: